tiago-rorke/how-to-undo/how_to_undo.md

 	- Make a new commit and notice how GitHub desktop diff window shows different things for the different poster filetypes.
 	- Try moving files around and renaming them, and see how this appears in the history after making a commit.

-- [Summary]
-	- Branch, Checkout, HEAD and "detached" HEAD.
-	- Be careful not to checkout when you have files open in a program that doesn't watch for changes to the file as you are working on it.
-	- Binary vs text files in Git.
-Note about file sizes when working with binary files.
-	- GitHub image diffs.

 - Use checkout to go back to a previous version of the sandbox.
 	- In the history tab, right click on the `testing the sandbox` commit, and select 'Checkout commit'.
 GitHub Desktop will warn you about 'detaching the HEAD', select 'Checkout' to confirm.
 	- In the `learning-git` folder, notice how the posters are gone.
 In GitHub desktop.
 In the 'Current branch' menu, it will say 'Detached HEAD'.
 	- Select `sandbox` in the 'Current branch' menu to return our files to the latest changes we made.

 - [Summary]
+	- Branch, Checkout, HEAD and "detached" HEAD.
+	- Be careful not to checkout when you have files open in a program that doesn't watch for changes to the file as you are working on it.
+	- Binary vs text files in Git.
+Note about file sizes when working with binary files.
+	- GitHub image diffs.
 	- Why is Markdown so great?
 	- Look at the obsidian Markdown syntax reference.
 	- Look at some other online Markdown editors.
+	- How I use tend to use git to organise my projects.

 _Pause to play with obsidian and learn some more Markdown syntax._